Reception 2024 - 2025

 Welcome everyone!

-At St Matthew's, we use Class Dojo as a parent/school communication tool.
+At St Matthew's, we use School Spider as a parent/school communication tool.
 It will have all the most recent class work, updates, news and events.
 Please check this regularly.

 Please click here for information about ‘what to expect, when’, which is in relation to your child’s development.